 - Be willing to try new things in different subjects, themes, and topics

-- Expand their observations of the world and things around them
+- Enlarge their observations of the world and things around them

 - Enjoy using two different languages at home and during school time